 Permanent Residency

 Permanent Residency is a legal status that does not require a visa.
-It may be obtained in various ways such as family sponsorship, political asylum, diversity lottery, or employment based.
+It may be obtained in various ways, such as through family sponsorship, political asylum, the diversity lottery, or employment-based sponsorship.

 PERM

-PERM Processing for Permanent Residency – PERM stands for Program Electronic Review Management process and refers to processing one type of permanent residency that is based on employer sponsorship; PERM requires a Labor Certification process as part of an employer-based petition for permanent residency.
-Rice has a comprehensive manual to assist with PERM processing for international faculty and staff (see http://oiss.rice.edu/H1B).
-It includes guidelines for the circumstances under which Rice will sponsor PERM.
+PERM Processing for Permanent Residency – PERM stands for Program Electronic Review Management and refers to the processing of one type of permanent residency based on employer sponsorship.
+PERM requires a Labor Certification process as part of an employer-based petition for permanent residency.
+HR is your point of contact for PERM questions and considerations (see https://oiss.rice.edu/perm for more information).